Pollutant emission estimation

 We uses both empirical and mechanistic air quality models to simulate the spatiotemporal distributions of air pollutants concentrations, and how the concentrations respond to variations in emissions

-Air pollution sensor
+Air pollution measurements

 Exposure and health impact estimation